Faisal-161/FlightBookApp/README.md

 # FlightBookApp
+### What to do
 **Run pip install -r requirements.txt to install the dependent modules**
+- Activate virtual env
 - Remember to make migrations before running the server
-- create superuser to access the admin
+- Create superuser to access the admin
--